-In the Republic of Croatia, cross-sectoral policymaking for youth is based on co-ordination.
-The ministry responsible for youth is the initiator and coordinator of youth policy strategy development.
-The ministry responsible for youth has set-up several working groups for the purpose of drafting a valid youth strategy, depending on the priority area.
+In the Republic of Croatia, cross-sectoral policymaking for youth is based on coordination.
+The competent authority responsible for youth is the initiator and coordinator of youth policy strategy development.
+The competent authority responsible for youth has set-up several working groups for the purpose of drafting a valid youth strategy, depending on the priority area.
 In practice, this means that the goals, measures and activities were defined by the representatives of the ministry responsible for the priority area, but in cooperation with youth and for-youth associations working in the respected field, as well as representatives of relevant scientific institutions.